bu-cisl/wandb_tutorial/README.md

 wandb agent --count 1 cisl-bu/sbr_diffusion/lkjlh4uf
 ```

-I wrote a shell script `sweep.sh` which is a wrapper for the qsub batch script that you will ultimately run in the login node by entering in the terminal:
+I wrote a shell script `sweep.sh` which is a wrapper for the qsub batch script, just for ease of logging output and errors.
+This is the file that you will ultimately run in the login node by entering in the terminal:
 ```
 ./sweep.sh
 ```